-The purpose of this guide is to provide Melbourne Polytechnic teaching staff with a starting point from which to learn about, explore, and develop Open Educational Resources.
+The purpose of this guide is to provide Melbourne Polytechnic teaching staff with a starting point from which to learn about, explore, and develop Open Education Resources.

 A work is only considered open if you have the following rights when using it:

-the right to use the content in a wide range of ways (e.g., in a class, in a study group, on a website, in a video)
+REUSE: the right to use the content in a wide range of ways (e.g., in a class, on a website, in a video)

-the right to adapt, adjust, modify, or alter the content itself (e.g., translate the content into another language)
+REVISE: the right to adapt, adjust, modify, or alter the content itself (e.g. language translation)

-the right to combine the original or revised content with other open content to create something new (e.g., incorporate the content into a mashup)
+REMIX: the right to combine the original/revised content with other open content (e.g. a mashup)

 New digital resources